Intel: Dividend Dynamo or Blowup?

 A large dividend is nice; a large growing dividend is even better.
 To support a growing dividend, we also want to see earnings growth.

-Over the past five years, Intel has grown its earnings per share at an average annual rate of 21%, while dividends have grown at a 14% rate.
+Over the past five years, Intel has grown its earnings per share have grown 18% by while dividends have grown by 14%.

 The Foolish bottom line